 Mirrorless cameras have superior autofocus and hence provide the best results for most filmmakers.

-Both camera types can shoot at a very fast shutter speeds.
+Both camera types can shoot at very fast shutter speeds.
 Mirrorless cameras have an added benefit.
 They can capture images one after the other easily due to the absence of mirrors.
 Hence, the simpler mechanics of mirrorless cameras win over the DSLRs.

 Image & Video Playback

 Both camera types can display images on their screens or via an HDMI output to a television.
 Many of them also sport Wi-Fi which allows them to send images to smartphones for online posting.
 Both offer large screens, video outputs and Wi-Fi connections to smartphones for quick image-sharing.

 Here is our take on DSLR or Mirror-Less Cameras.
 Every product has its own share of positives and negatives.
 The power of decision is always in the buyer’s court.